 Drugs and Guns in Sweden

 One police officer from northern Stockholm recently stated, “We see that there are far too many children who handle drugs and weapons for older criminals.
 But we must also be aware that the older criminals are often also children aged 16–17”.
 The money and excitement, as well as the pleasure of drugs are seducing a generation of already marginalized youth into a desperate violent struggle to control a business that has its origins far from the projects of Stockholm and Malmö.
+As police researcher Magnusson writes “In drug crimes, money is an important element.
+Drug trafficking is based on a market with calculated interactions among market participants, which has similarities with legal markets.
+As the property rights in this market are not protected by the police and the actors cannot use the court system, often violence is used instead to settle conflicts (Poret & Téjédo, 2006)” (Magnusson 2020, p.
+320).
+These unregulated conflicts around an enormous market are costing dozens of lives.
+These casualties can be added to the hundreds that die as a result of corrupt products produced by a corrupt market.

 I lost a friend in 2019 to gun violence — shot 19 times from an AK47 by ‘mistake’.
 But why and how can something be done to stop this insane slaughter?
 I suggest those in power look into the drug trade and how it can be neutralized in order to stop this madness.
 The annual turnover of drugs in Sweden is estimated at between SEK 2.7 and 6.9 billion during the period 2015–2019.
 That is A-N-N-U-A-L — so every year that is how much money is flowing into the pockets of the guys that are shooting each other, and also killing and maiming many other innocent victims.